-Getting a Vasectomy in Manhattan NY from Dr. Valenzuela
+Getting a Vasectomy in Manhattan NYC from Dr. Valenzuela

 A leader in Male Sexual Health in NYC, Dr. Robert Valenzuela is an expert in the the most advanced vasectomy techniques.
 This includes the no-needle, no-scalpel vasectomy which is less invasive, causes less discomfort, less complications and has a shorter recovery time than a traditional vasectomy.
 Dr. Valenzuela utilizes his experience from over 25 years of performing vasectomies in the NYC area to ensure faster recovery times, minimal pain and a successful operation for every single one of his patients.

-A vasectomy is one of the best and the most reliable forms of birth control performed by Dr. Valenzuela at his Manhattan office.
+A vasectomy is one of the best and the most reliable forms of birth control performed by Dr. Valenzuela at his office in Manhattan.
 It not only provides continuous protection against pregnancy, but is the most cost-effective birth control methods available for men.
 With over 500,000 men in the U.S. having a vasectomy each year the non-surgical, no-needle and no-scalpel vasectomy has gained significantly in popularity.

 Why Choose Dr. Valenzuela for Your Vasectomy?

 There are countless urologists around Manhattan and NYC that perform vasectomies every day.
-However, when going to Manhattan’s board certified vasectomy specialist, Dr. Valenzuela, patients can be sure that his extensive training and experience will provide them with the best possible care.
-Manhattan vasectomy patients choose Dr. Valenzuela because of the extensive post-op patient care at Washington Heights Urology.
+However, when going to Dr. Valenzuela, patients can be sure that his extensive training and experience will provide them with the best possible care.
+Men choose Dr. Valenzuela because of the extensive post-op patient care at Washington Heights Urology.
 If life circumstances change and treatment for other conditions such as erectile dysfunction is needed later in life, you can return to Dr. Valenzuela and know they you’re in the best possible hands.
 Find more detailed information about Dr. Valenzuela’s credentials and training.
 Contact us today to make an appointment.

 What is a Vasectomy?

 Vasectomy is a minor surgical procedure in which the vas deferens, a thin tube that stores and transports sperm is cut and then tied or sealed so that the sperm can no longer get into the semen.
-It is a permanent method of birth control for men near NYC.
+It is a permanent method of birth control for men.
 It prevents the release of sperm when a man ejaculates.